Trump calls Pelosi a ‘disgrace’ to her family over ‘prison’ comments

 “Nervous Nancy & Dems are getting Zero work done in Congress and have no intention of doing anything other than going on a fishing expedition to see if they can find anything on me –both illegal & unprecedented in U.S. history,” he continued.
 “There was no Collusion—Investigate the Investigators!
 Go to work on Drug Price Reductions & Infrastructure!”

-The escalation in their overseas feud, with Trump returning to Washington after participating in D-Day anniversary ceremonies, comes after Pelosi, D-Calif., reportedly suggested earlier this week that Democratic leaders should look beyond impeachment proceedings against Trump -- and instead urge charges against him after he leaves office.
+The escalation in their overseas feud, with Trump returning to Washington after participating in D-Day anniversary ceremonies in Normandy, comes after Pelosi, D-Calif., reportedly suggested earlier this week that Democratic leaders should look beyond impeachment proceedings against Trump -- and instead urge charges against him after he leaves office.

 Politico reported that the House speaker told top committee chairmen in a meeting: “I don’t want to see him impeached, I want to see him in prison.”